canada-ca/OS-Advisory_Conseil-SO/en/Working_Group_People/Roadmap.md

 Timeframe: End of June 2018

-- Open Culture
+* Open Culture
-  - Open Decision Framework (Red Hat)
+  * Open Decision Framework (Red Hat)
-  - Whitepapers
+  * Existing Whitepapers
+* Open Market

-## Business Case
+## Business Case contributions

 Timeframe: End of June 2018

-- Using open source software
+* Using open source software
-  - Working with the outside vendors
+  * Working with the outside vendors
-  - How do you manage mentality change / mindset shift
+  * How do you manage mentality change / mindset shift
-  - Collaboration with vendors
+  * Collaboration with vendors
-  - Privacy dimension
+  * Privacy dimension

-- Community
+* Community
-  - Contributing code / projects back to the community
+  * Contributing code / projects back to the community
-  - Building a group of people (eg, who might be prime candidates for gcdevexchange projects)
+  * Building a group of people (eg, who might be prime candidates for gcdevexchange projects)
-  - Value to org by getting their work 'out there'
+  * Value to org by getting their work 'out there'
-  - Value to people / employees by education & training on how to collab on coding projects _(unsure about the strength of this point, thoughts, anyone?)_
+  * Value to people / employees by education & training on how to collab on coding projects _(unsure about the strength of this point, thoughts, anyone?)_

 ## Open Source Day

 Timeframe: End of September

+* Topics of interest
+  * Provide ideas to TBS

 ## Interdepartmental Collaboration - Internal Community Building

+Timeframe: November + Ongoing

-- Bunz (TBC - Shermineh)
+* Bunz input?
+(TBC - Shermineh)
+* Activities

 ### Outreach - CS and Business

+* Digital workspace

+##